Key Takeaways

 -

-Appearance: Cellar spiders have small, elongated bodies, typically light gray or tan, with long, thin legs.
+Appearance: Cellar spiders have small, elongated bodies, which is about quarter – inch ,typically pale yellow, translucent brown, light gray or tan, with long, thin legs which looks almost like hairs.

 -